na-na-hi/renget/archive/mixtral-bot-tips.md

 [TOC2]

+### Don't repeat yourself
+Mixtral picks up on repetitive writing very quickly, especially in character cards or bot dialogue.
+It's very hard to make it snap out, so make sure you write your cards well!

+!!! note Do
+    Use explicit names and varying sentence structures.
+Example:
+    {{char}} is a woman with an eye for gold.
+Despite her short stature, {{char}} ruthlessly hunts for more prey.
+!!! danger Don't
+    Do not write the same sentence structure over and over again.
+This will cause the bot to repeat itself and it'll never get out of it.
+Example:
+    {{char}} is a woman.
+She has an eye for gold.
+She has a short stature.
+She still hunts for more prey despite being short.

 ### Write explicitly
 Mixtral is really good at following instructions.
 Take advantage of this and be very explicit with what you want it to do.